studentkittens/misc/workshop2015/flask/presentation.rst

 Microwebframework
 =================

-* keeps the core simple but extensible
+* Keeps the core simple but extensible

-  + no form validation
+  + No form validation
-  + has no database abstraction layer
+  + Has no database abstraction layer
   + [ ... ]

-* add features by using extension
+* Add features by using extension

   + Flask-OpenID, Flask-SQLAlchemy, ...